Bowles DNA Project

 James Bowles at Silvermines

 James and Elizabeth may have been living at Silvermines as early as 1823.
 The town was part of Henry Prittie Lord Dunalley's Kilboy estate.
 Elizabeth Bowles is listed as being 'of Kilboy' when she was the teacher at Kilboy School in 1823 and 1824.
 These are the only references I can find online for the Kilboy School but a Mrs Bowles was holding the Kilboy School at Lisnageenly under Lord Dunalley in the Griffith Survey published in 1850.Note that Silvermines was a town but it wasn't a townland, in fact it was divided at Main Street with the buildings on the west side of Main Street being in the townland of Cloonanagh while those on the east side were in Ballygown South townland.
 See James Bowles References in the Griffith Valuation work books For Silvermines 1846-48 and the published Valuation Report of 1852 for images of the actual documents mentioned in the following.
-The Tipperary Emigration Index shows that James and Elizabeth's son William emigrated to Australia in 1840 along with three other young people from Silvermines at which time Robert was already listed as a shoemaker 'of Silvermines' in one entry and 'of Kilboy' in another.
+The Tipperary Emigration Index shows that James and Elizabeth's son William emigrated to Australia in 1840 along with seven other young people from Silvermines at which time Robert was already listed as a shoemaker 'of Silvermines' in one entry and 'of Kilboy' in another.
 When the first Griffith Valuation team visited Silvermines in 1846 there is no mention of James Bowles and his family in their workbook notes.
 Which is strange as either the owner or the tenant's name was listed for every house in Silvermines.
 I believe the Bowles were living in Martin Byrne's house on which the valuators made the note "there are two roomkeepers in this house".
 On their next visit in 1847 James is listed as holding a portion of Robert Young's lot in rural Cloonanagh and with a second landholding on Dublin Road, some land sub-divided from Thomas Delany's house and office, but there still isn't a house listed for him.
 In this visit they did not record the size of the landholdings and only the landholder is listed so this visit was not too helpful for us.

 Parish of Kilmore James Bowles held a 1 acre plot of land in Cloonanagh townland.
 From the same source, right in the town of Silvermines James held a row of 8 houses under Lord Dunalley which he had sublet to tenants.
 They must have been more substantial than the standard Irish cottage as they were each worth around 1£ income annually.
 Doctor Quinn had his dispensary in one of them.
 Griffith's published report also lists a Mrs Bowles occupying the school house at Lisnageenly about 2 miles SE of Silvermines.
 That was probably James' wife as The Accounts and Papers Relative to Schools and Education in Ireland for 1824 shows that an Elizabeth Bowles of Kilboy was paid £5.